earthly/website/blog/_posts/2023-04-24-caching-dependencies-github-actions.md

 One way to save time is to cache your package manager dependencies in your GitHub Actions rather than download fresh packages for every workflow you run.
 In this article, you'll learn how to use the `cache` action to do this and improve the efficiency of your workflows.

-## How GitHub Actions Caching Works
+## How The GitHub Actions Cache Works

 ![How]({{site.images}}{{page.slug}}/how.png)\